TritonDataCenter/mako-gc-cmon-plugins/manta_gw_ping/README.md

 See ["Plugins" section in cmon-agent's README.md](https://github.com/joyent/triton-cmon-agent/blob/master/docs/README.md#plugins).
-But basically you want to create a /opt/custom/cmon/vm-plugins/ directory and install the `manta_gw_ping` binary to it making sure to set it executable.
-Once the binary is in place and the permissions are set correctly, it should be used immediately when CMON is next queried for any zone on the system.
+But basically you want to create a /opt/custom/cmon/vm-plugins/ directory and install the `manta_gw_ping` script to it making sure to set it executable.
+Once the script is in place and the permissions are set correctly, it should be used immediately when CMON is next queried for any zone on the system.

 To test that you have installed correctly you can run (on the CN where this is